FH-Cloud-Computing/website/docs/lectures/3-iaas/index.md

 ## Storage

-Hopefully we have managed to convey the *dynamic nature* of the cloud in our description so far.
-This brings up the question of where data should be stored.
-This section will explain the different storage options that you can use to store *files* directly from your virtual machine.
-We will touch on databases and other storage options in a later section.

-### How do filesystems work?

-Before we dive into the different options let's take a look at how filesystems work.
-In a non-cloud environment you would insert a hard drive into your computer.
-This hard drive can either be a spinning disk (often referred to as HDD) or a solid-state drive (SSD).

-Spinning disks have a read head that goes over the platter that spins under it.
-This means that information access on HDD requires the head to get into the correct position to read the data which takes time.
-This positioning is done by the controller chip that's on the disk itself.

-SSD's have different problems.
-Information access is instant since any block can be accessed immediately but the chip on the disk still needs to keep track of which cell is unusable, caching, etc.

-In other words the controller chip deals with the *low-level functions* on the disk for both HDD and SSD.
-The drive itself is accessible via either a [SATA](https://en.wikipedia.org/wiki/Serial_ATA) (Serial ATA) or a [SAS](https://en.wikipedia.org/wiki/Serial_Attached_SCSI) (Serial Attached SCSI) connection.
-In case of servers these disks are often assembled into a [RAID array](https://en.wikipedia.org/wiki/RAID) for redundancy and higher performance.
-Most RAID controllers will also implement caching which often also requires a built-in battery unit to function properly.

-In both cases the data is stored in blocks of fixed sizes (such as 4 kB).
-The filesystem itself contains the mapping of which file consists of which blocks on the disk.

-This is an important distinction: block storage solutions, no matter if they are network-bound or use a more classic connection such as fibre channel only know about the blocks on the disk.
-They do not know anything about files.
-Since filesystems are complex beasts block storage devices can only be used by a single machine at any given time.

-Network filesystems on the other hand are more resource intensive but can track which file is open from which machine and can be used in a distributed fashion.
+When it comes to data storage virtual machines work exactly like your physical machine would: there is a physical disk (or multiple) that store the files.
+The difference is that in the cloud your virtual machine may make use of a distributed storage architecture instead of using a local disk.
+In a distributed storage system the data isn't stored on the machine that runs the virtual machine so a hardware failure on that machine will not cause a data loss.

+However, a distributed storage system is generally either slower or more expensive for the same performance by several magnitudes so using a local storage may still be needed for some use cases.

+When we talk about storage systems we are talking about two types: block devices and filesystems.
+On they physical disk data is stored in its raw form so the disk itself has no information about which data belongs to which file.
+Filesystems organize data into *blocks* of a fixed or dynamic size and then create a database (mapping table) of which file entry consists of which blocks of data.
+Keep in mind that the blocks of a single file may be distributed all over the whole disk randomly so that's something the filesystem must keep track of.

+Therefore we traditionally call raw disk devices *block devices*.
+Block devices are (with very few exceptions) only accessible from a single virtual or physical machine since otherwise the machines would have to synchronize their file system operations on that device.
+The only notable exception is [GFS2](https://en.wikipedia.org/wiki/GFS2).
+While you can use GFS2 over a shared storage infrastructure if you have control over it cloud providers enforce a single-VM access policy.
+In other words, one block storage device can only ever be used by a single VM.

 ### Local Storage

-The most obvious storage option, of course, is a local storage.
-By local storage we mean a hard drive (SSD or HDD) that is integrated directly into the machine that's running the hypervisor.

-This storage option has the benefit of offering a high performance disk at a relatively affordable price.
-The drawback is that the disk is local.
-If the physical machine running your VM has a problem your data may be lost.

-For all storage options the implementation of *backups* is critical but with local storage building redundancy on top of the virtual machine may be required to build a reliable system.
+As described above the simplest and most widely supported option to store data from your virtual machine is a disk that is locally attached to the physical machine running the VM.
+This option offers you the highest performance at a relatively low price point.
+The reason for that is that it is the simplest and cheapest to build.

+Some cloud providers offer disk redundancy ([RAID](https://en.wikipedia.org/wiki/RAID)) while others don't.
+At any rate a hardware failure on they physical machine means that your data may become unavailable for a period of time or may be completely lost.

+It is therefore very advisable to solve redundancy on top of the virtual machine, e.g. by building a replicated database setup.
+If, however, your database is replicated anyway you may no longer need the more expensive storage options and this can be a great way to save costs.

 ### Network Block Storage

 Network block storage means a block storage that is delivered over the network.
-When talking about network we are not only talking about your standard IP / Ethernet network but also a direct SCSI over Fibre Channel infrastructure.
-The latter is often used in expensive enterprise storage systems that provide attachable disks to several physical machines.

-TODO: add illustration for fibre channel storage systems

-The simplest and easiest to set up network block storage is probably [iSCSI](https://en.wikipedia.org/wiki/ISCSI), a protocol that runs the SCSI storage protocol over a commodity IP network.
-In other words one computer can take a block device and let another computer use it.
-However, as mentioned previously in this case the computer using the iSCSI device is in full control over the files that are stored on the storage device.
-It is also worth mentioning that iSCSI does not guarantee any redundancy beyond the RAID or storage system the offering computer already has.

-More advanced storage systems such as [Ceph RBD](https://docs.ceph.com/docs/master/rbd/) or replicated enterprise storage systems offer redundancy such that when one storage instance fails others can take its place without outage.
-Cloud provider offerings such as [EBS by Amazon](https://aws.amazon.com/ebs/) also offer this kind of redundancy with severe limitations as to how many EBS volumes can be attached to a virtual machine.
+The network here can mean a traditional IP network or a dedicated [Fibre Channel](https://en.wikipedia.org/wiki/Fibre_Channel_Protocol) infrastructure.

+As described before block storage is, in general, single-VM only.
+You can't access the files stored on a block storage device from multiple virtual machines.

+Also note that Network Block Storage does not automatically come with redundancy.
+Some solutions, such as [iSCSI](https://en.wikipedia.org/wiki/ISCSI) simply offer the disk of one machine to another.
+More advanced ones like [Ceph RBD](https://docs.ceph.com/docs/master/rbd/) or the cloud provider offerings such as [EBS by Amazon](https://aws.amazon.com/ebs/), however, do offer redundancy.

+At any rate, using Network Block Storage does not absolve you from the duty to make backups and have a documented and tested disaster recovery strategy.

 ### Network File Systems